priyanshu2411/SimpliLearn_ML/_Stats_Refresher/README.md

 It's important to understand the concept before we use `get_dummies` so today we'll create dummy variables by hand.
 In future classes, we'll use `get_dummies` to create these.
 In fact, we'll be using dummy variables in almost every analysis you complete because it is very rare to have continuous variables.

-> Instructor Note: Have each student draw a table (like we did above) on the white board or table.

 Create dummy variables for the variable "colors" that has 6 categories: blue, red, green, purple, grey, brown.
 Set grey as the reference.